A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-\paragraph{Conflict Repair} The algorithm first identifies all vertices whose current color assignments violate the coloring constraints.
-For each conflict vertex, the $SD$ is computed.
-Conflict vertices are then processed in decreasing order of saturation degree.
-Each vertex is recolored using the Color Select procedure (Algorithm~\ref{alg-select}), which assigns the smallest available color not used by neighboring vertices, or introduces a new color if necessary.
+The conflict repair procedure takes as input the graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ and the initial vertex coloring $C$ produced by the proposed GNN.
+Lines 3-4 collect all colors currently used $\mathcal{C}_{\text{used}}$ in the graph, and identify the conflict vertices $\mathcal{V}_{\text{conf}}$ whose current color assignments violate the coloring constraints.
+Lines 5-7 compute the saturation degree $SD$ for each vertex $v\in \mathcal{V}_{\text{conf}}$ and sort them by decreasing order of $SD$ to obtain the ordered list $\mathbf{V}_{\text{conf}}$.
+Lines 8--10, process each vertex $v \in \mathbf{V}_{\text{conf}}$ using the color selection procedure in Algorithm~\ref{alg-select}, which assigns the smallest available color not used by neighboring vertices or introduces a new color if necessary, while updating $\mathcal{C}_{\text{used}}$.
+Since each processed vertex is assigned a color distinct from all its current neighbors, the repair step eliminates the conflicts incident to that vertex without introducing new conflicts.
+Therefore, after all vertices in $\mathbf{V}_{\text{conf}}$ are processed once, Line~12 returns the updated coloring as a \emph{proper coloring} $C$.

-\paragraph{Color Selection} The Color Select procedure (Algorithm~\ref{alg-select}) implements a first-fit strategy, selecting the minimum color not used by neighbors or adding a new color if all existing colors conflict.
-This strategy ensures that conflicts are efficiently resolved while minimizing the total number of colors.